MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-troubleshoot-online-endpoints.md

 You might get this error when you create or update Kubernetes online endpoints or deployments for one of the following reasons:

 - One or more pods is stuck in CrashLoopBackoff status.
-Check if the deployment log exists and if there are error messages in the log.
+Check if the deployment log exists and there are error messages in the log.
 - There's an error in *score.py* and the container crashed when initializing your score code.
 Follow instructions under [ERROR: ResourceNotReady](#error-resourcenotready).
 - Your scoring process needs more memory than your deployment configuration limit.
 You can try to update the deployment with a larger memory limit.